In the summer of 1975, I was working for the impresario Robert Stigwood at his headquarters in Mayfair.

 Set inside an impressive 19th century P. C. Hardwick designed house, almost next door to Claridges Hotel, it was my first job in the music business and a real eye-opener.

 Although I never really did more than answer phones, run messages and make coffee for Stiggy (as he was affectionately known but never to his face), I did get to meet many big names that passed through the famous black door of 67 Brook Street - the headquarters of the Robert Stigwood Organisation.
-Tim Rice, Andrew Lloyd Webber, Ray Galton and Alan Simpson, The Bee Gees, Eric Clapton and Pattie Boyd, Pete Townsend, Paul Nicholas, Marmalade, Ned Sherrin, Ken Russell, the Monty Python guys and even Uri Geller!
+Tim Rice, Andrew Lloyd Webber, Ray Galton and Alan Simpson, The Bee Gees, Eric Clapton and Pattie Boyd, Ginger Baker, Pete Townshend, Paul Nicholas, Marmalade, Ned Sherrin, Ken Russell, the Monty Python guys and even Uri Geller!

 But although it was a fantastic experience (to say the least!)
 I was always looking out for something different.
 I asked Gini Smythe, Stigwood’s PA, that if anything did come up that I might be suitable for, would she and Robert bear me in mind?
 I’d like a chance.